Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 You touch a piece of ammunition, setting it aglow with an infusion of volatile magics.
-The first time you make an attack using this ammunition during this spell’s duration, the attack deals an additional 4d6 Fire damage on a hit.
+The first time you make an attack using this ammunition during this spell's duration, the attack deals an additional 4d6 Fire damage on a hit.
 Whether you hit or miss, the piece of ammunition then explodes.
 Each creature within 2 *(3m)* of the target must make a DEX Save.
 On a failed Save, a creature takes 4d6 Fire damage, or half as much damage on a successful one.
-**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 4 or higher, the spell’s duration increases to 10 minutes.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 4 or higher, the spell's duration increases to 10 minutes.
 - **Classes**: Artificer, Ranger, Sorcerer, Wizard *(Source: CS)*